dyninst/dyninst/docs/dyninstAPI/public/BPatch_point.h.rst

 .. cpp:class:: BPatch_point

-  **A location in an application’s code at which the library can insert instrumentation**
+  **A location in an application's code at which the library can insert instrumentation**

   A :cpp:class:`BPatch_image` object is used to retrieve a BPatch_point representing a desired point in the application.